shoter/ylperJ/README.md

 I created [Stack Overflow Question](https://stackoverflow.com/questions/56927248/cannot-insert-point-into-mysql-database-using-hibernate-spatial) about my problem.
 It turned out that something was wrong with serialization and I spent some time to figure out what I am doing wrong.

+### Todo

+Things that I did not complete yet but will do in 1-3 days.

+* When maven runs test in build script it should not spam us with unnecesarry logs.
+Only exception if needed.
+* Try to figure out a way for automatic validation with @Valid annotation.
+* Different ports/env. for test/release
+* Create method for finding car for a booking.